What Is Divorce Mediation?

 Mediation Is Generally Quicker Than Divorce Litigation

-Generally, the mediation process can be completed much quicker than litigation.
-When mediation is successful, the parties will have a negotiated agreement they can then present to the court for approval.
-However, since the divorce does not require a trial, the parties can avoid “airing their dirty laundry” in a public forum.
+Generally, the mediation process is much quicker than litigation.
+When mediation is successful, the parties will have a negotiated agreement that they can then present to the court for approval.
+However, since the mediation program does not require a trial, the parties can avoid “airing their dirty laundry” in a public forum.

 “[Mediation is] confidential in that nothing the parties say or consider could ever be shared with the court,” Breitmeyer says.
 “It’s confidential within the room as well.”
 And, she adds, “As a mediator, you can’t be compelled to talk about what happened in mediation except under a couple of super limited circumstances.”
 That confidentiality, she notes, allows parties to be creative and take positions they might not take at trial.